 The Trust Manager is responsible for the other information.
-The other information comprises the information included in the annual report for the year ended 31 August 2022, but does not include the financial report and our auditor's report thereon.
+The other information comprises the information included in the annual report for the year ended 31 August 2023, but does not include the financial report and our auditor's report thereon.

-Our opinion on the financial report does not cover the other information and accordingly we do not express any form of assurance conclusion thereon.
+Our opinion on the financial report does not cover the other information and accordingly we do not express any form of assurance conclusion thereon through our opinion on the financial report.